fleipold/jproc/README.md

 }
 ~~~

-Satus codes that are not expected will so still lead to an exception:
+Status codes that are not expected will so still lead to an exception:

 ~~~ .java
 try {